 What kinds of teams can take part?

-We are expecting teams of up to three people to physically participate in the campus.
+We are expecting teams of up to four people to physically participate in the campus.
 If your team includes more people, that is no problem, but they need to work remotely, or organize their own stay in Vitoria-Gasteiz.

 What are the requirements for the game projects?